194 restore 3 minutes

 The history of its origins and traditional activities

 On the first floor, you’ll discover the remains of the Châtelier Abbey, built in the 12th century by Cistercian monks.
-This monument was one of the largest in Central-Western France, and contributed to the enrichment of the island.
+This monument was one of the largest in central-western France, contributing to the enrichment of the island.

 Agriculture, oyster farming and fishing are the island’s main traditional activities, illustrated by models and dioramas of boats and old tools.